-h.
+i.
 Inventories

-Inventories are valued at the lower of cost and net realisable value.
+Inventories are valued at the net realisable value.

 Costs incurred in bringing each product to its present location and condition are accounted for as follows:

 Consumables: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on first in, first out basis.